EPICxFLIPPER/FoodTrackerApp/README.md

 - As a user, I want to have the option to save recipes and items that I have in my pantry for later use.
 - As a user, I want to be able to load a save file of recipes and items in the pantry to continue use.

+## Citations
+- Json demo provided by the CPSC 210 course team.